timkoopmans/scylladb-getting-started-py/challenge-4.md

-In the last challenge you learned how to read and write data using the python driver.
-Now that you're comfortable with the basics, lets learn how to build a trade reader for the application that prints out ticker data to the screen.
+In the last challenge you learned how to read and write data using the Python driver.
+Now that you're comfortable with the basics, let's learn how to build a trade reader for the application that prints out ticker data to the screen.

 Building a trade reader
 ===